Mercedes-Benz S400 hybrid vehicles are notorious for having hybrid issues that lead to no start condition.

-- It is highly recommended to replace the Mercedes air compressor relay at the same time that you replace the air compressor.
+- It is highly recommended to replace the Mercedes air compressor relay when you replace the air compressor.

-Before you proceed with the replacement of the air suspension compressor, inspect the wires that go to the air compressor for damage.
+Before you proceed with the air suspension compressor's replacement, inspect the wires that go to the air compressor for damage.
 Also, check for a bad connector at the air compressor.
 Check the air compressor relay to ensure it is working properly.

-Below you will find instructions on how to replace Mercedes airmatic compressor.
+Below you will find instructions on how to replace the Mercedes airmatic compressor.

 Raise the vehicle at the front end.
 Secure the vehicle with jack stands.
 Place wheel chocks behind the rear wheels.

 - Unplug two electrical connectors that go to the air compressor.
-One set of wires runs the compressor the other set runs the air release valve.
-Press the release tab on the connector then pull it.
-Do not pull the wires or you will damage them.
+One set of wires runs the compressor; the other set runs the air release valve.
+Press the release tab on the connector, then pull it.
+Please do not pull the wires, or you will damage them.